Kempston Micro Electronics: Joysticks

 The Formula 1 is based on the Quickshot 1 and released June 1985.

 The Score Board has a base similar in size to a 48K Spectrum, with two fire buttons.
 Released June 1985.

+The Competition Pro joystick was originally developed by Coin Controls Ltd., with design work primarily attributed to Frank Happ of the company's U.S. operations.
+Dutch company SUZO International also contributed to the product's development and manufacturing.
+Kempston Micro Electronics later became a distributor and reseller of the joystick in the United Kingdom, which led to the widespread misconception that Kempston had designed or manufactured the original Competition Pro models.

 The Competition Pro has a square base, two large red buttons (for left or right-handed use), and a black pommel stick.
 It uses the Atari 2600 standard DE-9 connector and was primarily designed to work with the ZX Spectrum Kempston joystick interface; it also works with the compatible ports of other home computers such as the Amstrad CPC, Commodore 64, VIC-20, and later Amiga and Atari ST. An Atari 5200 model uses the existing CX52 controller for the keypad functionality.